hwwhww/consensus-specs/specs/_features/peerdas/das-core.md

 ## Peer discovery

-At each slot, a node needs to be able to readily sample from *any* set of rows and columns.
+At each slot, a node needs to be able to readily sample from *any* set of columns.
 To this end, a node should find and maintain a set of diverse and reliable peers that can regularly satisfy their sampling demands.

-A node runs a background peer discovery process, maintaining at least `TARGET_NUMBER_OF_PEERS` of various custody distributions (both custody_size and row/column assignments).
+A node runs a background peer discovery process, maintaining at least `TARGET_NUMBER_OF_PEERS` of various custody distributions (both custody_size and column assignments).
 The combination of advertised `custody_size` size and public node-id make this readily and publicly accessible.

 `TARGET_NUMBER_OF_PEERS` should be tuned upward in the event of failed sampling.